monkee45/flix/README.md

   1. clone the repository
   2. cd to the project directory
   3. $ bundle install
-  4. $ yarn install
-  5. $ rails db:migrate
+  4. $ rails db:migrate
-  6. $ rails db:seed
+  5. $ rails db:seed
-  7. navigate to localhost:3000 in the browser
+  6. navigate to localhost:3000 in the browser

 * Configuration